heltonx/createFilesByNamesList/README.txt

 # uniteAllTextFilesInOne
 This script generates sames files with different names according a given list.
+It also creates a directory called 'result/', where it will place the files just created.

 INSTRUCTIONS
 Put the .pdf file, the samples txt list and the script at same directory, and just execute the script.